Discord Bot

 Thread Channel Configuration

-Control which channel is used for creating threads:
+Control which channel is used for creating threads from /report command and report buttons:

 Options: